usydnlp-conda/usydnlp-conda/README.md

 ## CONDA

 The CONDA and LOL datasets were developed using the method outlined in [CONDA: a CONtextual Dual-Annotated dataset for in-game toxicity understanding and detection](https://arxiv.org/abs/2106.06213).
-Below is an example of the intent/slot annotation from the paper.
+Below is an example of the intent/slot annotation.

 <p align="center">
   <img width="600" src="/static/conda.png">